Spinor Bose-Einstein condensates: Many-Body Theory

-When all atoms form spin-singlet pairs, i.e., $F=0$, Eqs.~(\ref{MB23})--(\ref{MB25}) show that all magnetic sublevels are equally populated:
+When all atoms form spin-singlet pairs, i.e., $F=0$, Eqs.~(\ref{MB23})--(\ref{MB25}) show that all magnetic sublevels are equally populated

-That is, the condensate is fragmented in the sense that more than one single-particle state is macroscopically occupied~\cite{Nozieres1982,Koashi2000,Ho2000,Mueller2006}.
-This is in sharp contrast with the mean-field result that predicts that for $c_1 >0$, the ground state is either polar $(\bar{n}_0 = N)$ or antiferromagnetic $(\bar{n}_1 = \bar{n}_{-1}=\frac{N}{2})$.
-This discrepancy originates from the mean-field assumption that there exists one and only one BEC.
-However, such an assumption cannot be justified when the system possesses certain exact symmetries such as rotational symmetry in the present case.
-Equation~(\ref{MB24}) shows that $\bar{n}_0$ decreases rapidly with an increase in $F$.
+and that there is no spin coherence between different components: $\langle \hat{a}_1^\dagger \hat{a}_0\rangle = \langle \hat{a}_0^\dagger \hat{a}_{-1}\rangle = \langle \hat{a}_{-1}^\dagger \hat{a}_1\rangle = 0$.
+That is, the condensate is fragmented in the sense that more than one single-particle state is macroscopically occupied~\cite{Nozieres1982,Law1998,Koashi2000,Ho2000,Mueller2006}.
+This is in sharp contrast with the mean-field result which dictates by assumption that there exists one and only one BEC, that is, the one-body density matrix $\langle \hat{a}_m^\dagger \hat{a}_{m'}\rangle$ is always diagonalized to ${\rm Diag}[N,0,0]$.
+However, such an assumption cannot be justified when the system possesses certain exact symmetries such as spin rotational symmetry in the present case.
+Equation~(\ref{MB24}) shows that $\bar{n}_0$ decreases rapidly with an increase in $F$ (see also Ref.~\cite{Ho2000}).
 In fact, when $F=O(\sqrt{N})$, we have $\bar{n}_0=O(\sqrt{N})$.
 This implies that although mean-field results break down at zero magnetic field, the validity of mean-field theory quickly recovers as the magnetic field increases.
-This affords an example of why fragmented BECs are fragile against symmetry-breaking perturbations. \\
+This affords an example of why fragmented BECs are fragile against symmetry-breaking perturbations.

-Finally, we note an interesting relationship between a mean-field state and the many-body spin-singlet state.
-A mean-field state is one in which all particles occupy the same single-particle state:
+We also note an interesting relationship between a mean-field state and the many-body spin-singlet state.
+For $c_1>0$, a mean-field ground state is polar in which all particles occupy the same single-particle state: